ThalysRun0/data-file/README.md

 * many read cases/engine are available for excel files, each has it own behavior, this is really annoying
 * change column order
 * rename column
+* improve export/download behavior with cache if possible
 * ...
 a new warning in console :
 Warning: The DataFrame has column names of mixed type.
 They will be converted to strings and not roundtrip correctly.